RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/sensing/yolov5-tensorrt.md

 Note that some Jetson models including the Xavier NX and Nano require the use of an SD card image to set up, as opposed to a host PC.

 After setting up your Jetson, you can then install ROS.
 Since Jetson runs on Ubuntu 18.04, you’ll have to install ROS Melodic.
-Simply follow the instructions on rog.org: <http://wiki.ros.org/melodic/Installation/Ubuntu>
+Simply follow the instructions on rog.org: http://wiki.ros.org/melodic/Installation/Ubuntu

-## Training YOLOv5
+## Training YOLOv5 or Other Object Detectors

 A deep neural net is only as good as the data it’s been trained on.
 While there are pretrained YOLO models available for common classes like humans, if you need your model to detect specific objects you will have to collect your own training data.